-Tetra Pak, a company within the Tetra Laval Group, has committed to conduct every aspect of its business with integrity, complying with the rule of law and showing due respect for the interests of others.
+Tetra Pak has committed to conduct every aspect of its business with integrity, complying with the rule of law and showing due respect for the interests of others.

 Our company culture is based on strong, shared core values, which are continually reinforced among our employees and form the foundation upon which all of us perform our work and conduct our day-to-day activities.
 Living those values creates the environment for ethical and responsible behaviours across every part of the company.